fooshftw/normalize.sh/README.md

 Bash script to separate <a href="https://github.com/necolas/normalize.css/blob/master/normalize.css">normalize.css</a> into sass partials

 Setup just requires downloading the script or cloning the repo and ensuring it is executable.
-Sudo may be required for commands, or to run the script itself.

  cd ~ <br/>
  Clone this github repository <br/>
- chmod 744 ~/normalize.sh <br/>
+ cd ~/normalize.sh <br/>
- ~/normalize.sh <br/>
+ ~/normalize.sh  (May require sudo)<br/>

 You enter a project name, it creates ~/$Project/base, with the following files: